MarcodeKievit/docs/content/refguide/project-security.md

 {{% alert type="warning" %}}

-Security levels 'Off' and 'Prototype / demo' are only allowed in development and test.
-For acceptance and production you need to use the 'Production' security level and configure all security settings accordingly.
+Security levels 'Off' and 'Prototype / demo' are only allowed when running a free app on your local machine or in a sandbox environment.
+For running an app on a licensed node (in a cloud or on premises), you need to use the 'Production' security level and configure all security settings accordingly.

 {{% /alert %}}{{% alert type="info" %}}